 *Craft Your Perfect Bird

 You’ve heard it countless times – “Bring back eight-year 101!”
-Don’t get me wrong.
+I get it.
 I’d love to see an eight-year age statement on Wild Turkey 101.
 Hell, we all would.
 But if you think about it, eight-year, 101-proof Wild Turkey already exists (and I don’t mean the Japanese export).
 It’s called Kentucky Spirit.
-There’s also Russell’s Reserve Single Barrel, which is 110 proof and typically aged eight to ten years.
+There’s also Russell’s Reserve Single Barrel Bourbon, which is 110 proof and typically aged eight to ten years.
 Each of those are excellent alternatives.
 Besides, adding an age statement to domestic Wild Turkey 101 would only increase the price of an already phenomenal value bourbon.
 And no one wants that.

-Blending Wild Turkey expressions isn’t an uncommon subject on this blog.
+Blending Wild Turkey expressions isn’t an uncommon subject.
 I’ve covered more than a few in the past several years.
 Some, like “W. B. Hackell,” I enjoy on a regular basis (enough to fashion a handle worth this summer).
 I even crafted a 101-esque blend back in 2018 to mimic classic Wild Turkey.
-Unfortunately, it requires Master’s Keep 17, which isn’t so easy to find nowadays.
-But that hasn’t stopped me from revisiting the “improved 101” concept.
-And what it comes down to is a simple science with a creative kicker – an equal-parts, fixed-proof blend with infinite flavor profile potential.
+Unfortunately, it requires Master’s Keep Seventeen-Year , which isn’t so easy to find nowadays.
+But, that hasn’t stopped me from revisiting the “improved 101” concept.
+What it comes down to is simple science with a creative kicker – an equal-parts, fixed-proof blend with infinite flavor profile potential.

-Let’s start with the first component, Russell’s Reserve 10-year.
+Let’s start with the first component, Russell’s Reserve Ten-Year.
 This readily available 90-proof bourbon can be found for $30 to $40 almost anywhere fine liquors are sold.
-Though sub-101 proof, it maintains a maturity uncommonly found in bourbons its price (Eagle Rare comes to mind).
+Though sub-101 proof, it maintains a maturity uncommonly found in bourbons its price (Eagle Rare is one that comes to mind).
 It’s also flavorful, consistent, and easy to appreciate, be it neat, on the rocks, or in a cocktail (I hanker a Boulevardier myself).
-It won’t blow you away with complexity or boldness, but that’s not what Eddie Russell has in mind with this particular expression.
-Today’s Russell’s 10 is a well-batched, mid-shelf daily sipper.
+It won’t blow you away with layered complexity or boldness, but that’s not what Eddie Russell has in mind with this particular expression.
+Today’s Russell’s Ten is a well-batched, mid-shelf daily sipper.
 Nothing more, nothing less.

-Damn.
-This bourbon only gets better each year!
-Eddie Russell once mentioned thirteen-year whiskey finding its way into Russell’s Reserve 10-year.
+Damn … This bourbon only gets better each year!
+Eddie Russell once mentioned thirteen-year whiskey finding its way into Russell’s Reserve Ten-Year.
 It wouldn’t surprise me if this 2020 batch has thirteen-, fifteen-, or even seventeen-year whiskey in it.
 Pure speculation, of course.
 But I wouldn’t doubt it for one second.
 The oak influence is unmistakable – arguably magical.

 Moving along to the batter half of this 101/8 blend, Russell’s Reserve Single Barrel Bourbon.
 You can opt for the standard retail iteration or a private barrel selection.
 The choice is yours.
 With that said, I think you’ll find a greater appreciation for this blend when experimenting with different bottles of Russell’s Reserve Single Barrel.
 Blending with private selections helps tremendously, as you have rickhouse and floor information, as well as maturity (distilled, dumped, and bottling dates) thanks to the mid-2019 label update.